 Mr. Kaernerk: (interpretation): Thank you, Mr. Speaker.
 I think I finally received a good answer.
-After saying that, I would now like the minister to explain to me; as an MLA, our salaries are reviewed and considered.
-Due to the high wages, we are not eligible to enter public housing.
+In saying that, I would now like the minister to explain to me; as an MLA, our salaries are reviewed and considered.
+Due to the high salary, we are not eligible to enter public housing.

 Meanwhile, there are people waiting, people who have been waiting for a very long time.
 Do you look at them first?
-Like if a person retires from the government, and that person has to vacate his staff house, they would probably not be able to go to public housing because of their income.
+For example, if a person retires from the government and they have to vacate their staff housing unit, they would probably not be able to go to public housing because of their income.

-How do you prioritize the allocation of houses?
+How do you prioritize the allocation of units?
 What about MLAs who rent homes from public housing authorities?
 How do you consider them?
 Meanwhile, there are elderly people who are reaching retirement age that may have to vacate their unit.
 If an MLA applies for public housing, which of them would be considered the priority?
 Thank you, Mr. Speaker.

-Speaker: Hon.
-Minster responsible for the Nunavut Housing Corporation, Mr. Kusugak.
+Speaker: Minster responsible for the Nunavut Housing Corporation, Mr. Kusugak.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
-The local housing authorities have bylaws that they have to follow on how they use the waiting list.
-Sometimes some communities have 300 or 400 people on the waiting list, and they follow that waiting list, and each applicant has information as to how long that person has been waiting, how many children that person has, and if that person has a job or not.
-They have to consider all of these factors when people are requesting housing.
+The local housing authorities have bylaws that they have to follow in terms of their waiting lists.
+Sometimes some communities have up to 200 to 400 people on the waiting list, and they follow that waiting list.
+Each applicant is informed as to how long they will have to wait.
+How many children a person has, and if that person has a job or not, are factors they have to consider when people are requesting housing.

 The local housing authority considers all the applicants and they use a point-based system.
 Elders have a certain number of points that they are assigned.
-I know this is very confusing to understand from the outside as to how the process works.
+I know this is very confusing to understand from the outside in terms of how the process works.

-In regard to the member's question, if a person was working for the government, and if that person's staff house was turned over to the housing association, the responsibility for that person would then be handed over to the local housing authority.
+With regard to the member's question, if a person was working for the government, and if that person's staff house was turned over to the housing association, the responsibility for that person would then be handed over to the local housing authority.
 Thank you, Mr. Speaker.